maiziezhoulab/AquilaDeepFilter/README.md

 **Part 2.
 Model training**

-a. split the training data with k-fold settings
+a. split the training data with customized ratio

+use **train_test_split.py** to split the data

-b. train the model with documented loss and metrics (model weights saved)
+b. train the model with the split images in train and val folders

+use **train** in **main.py** to train the model with saved checkpoints and loss

 **Part 3.
 Truvari evaluation**